How to Get a Patent in Texas: Everything You Need to Know

 To verify that your invention is new, it is advisable that you search all the related developments in your discipline.

 Patent searches are time consuming but necessary.
 You can begin your analysis on the Web; however you might also need to go to a Patent and Trademark Depository Library, where you'll be able to search earlier patents and get assistance from a librarian.
 While you search, you may discover different innovations similar to yours.

-In your utility, it is best to present how your invention improves upon or is totally different from these earlier developments.
+In your application, it is best to present how your invention improves upon or is totally different from these earlier developments.

-When you file with the USPTO, you'll be able to both file a full-blown common patent utility (RPA) or a provisional patent utility (PPA).
-All that's required to file a Provisional Patent Utility is a payment ($65 for micro-entities, $130 for small entities, and $260 for big firms), an in-depth description of the invention, including tips on how to make and use it, and a drawing.
-Submitting a Non-Provisional Patent Utility begins the examination course of on the USPTO that is needed for getting the precise patent.
+When you file with the USPTO, you'll be able to both file a full-blown regular patent application (RPA) or a provisional patent application (PPA).
+All that's required to file a provisional patent application is a payment ($65 for micro-entities, $130 for small entities, and $260 for big firms), an in-depth description of the invention, including tips on how to make and use it, and a drawing.
+Submitting a nonprovisional patent application begins the examination course on the USPTO that is needed for getting the precise patent.

 Keep a Careful Record of Your Invention

-If you need help obtaining a patent, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help getting a patent in Texas, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe and Twilio.